wso2/docs-is/en/asgardeo/docs/guides/authentication/mfa/add-duo-login.md

 5. Enter the **Client ID**, **Client secret**, and **API hostname**, that you obtained from the Duo Admin Panel.
 6. Click **Finish** to save the configuration.

-## Configure Duo for MFA
+## Enable Duo MFA for an application

-Follow the steps below to add Duo as an MFA option to the login flow of the application.
+The created Duo connection should be added as  an MFA option to the login flow of an application.
+To do so, follow the steps below.

-1. In the [Asgardeo Console](https://console.asgardeo.io/), navigate to **Applications**.
+1. On the [Asgardeo Console](https://console.asgardeo.io/), navigate to **Applications**.
 2. Select the application for which you want to enable Duo MFA.
 3. Go to the **Login Flow** section.
 Username and Password will be added as the default login method.
 4. Click on the **+ icon** to add a new step to the login flow.